studio august 2019

 Keerat's work will continue to be centered around inclusivity (of race, gender, religion, class), historical preservation, and emotional empowerment

-Public Clients include: Indian Heritage Centre-Singapore, Toronto Biennial, City of Toronto, Jaipur Literature Festival, Create Vancouver Society, Ghetts Limited OBO Little Simz, Kashi House Publishing, South Asian Canadian Histories Association and others.
+Public Clients include: Bank of Montreal, Apple Inc. Indian Heritage Centre-Singapore, Toronto Biennial, City of Toronto, Jaipur Literature Festival, Create Vancouver Society, Ghetts Limited OBO Little Simz, Kashi House Publishing, South Asian Canadian Histories Association and others.